Muscle Building Meats – The Best Protein For Packing On Muscle

 The next meat option is turkey breast, which most of us tend to consume around the major holidays and that’s it.
 It’s time, however, to make turkey a more regular part of your diet plan.
 The nice thing about turkey is that you can make a large turkey one lazy weekend and be eating left overs for days to come.
 This can help make meal prep easy.

 Turkey, provided you do choose the white meat, will contain less fat than all the red meat varieties and is on par with that of chicken.
 As such, it’s nearly 100% pure protein.
 If you opt for the red meat of turkey, you will take in more fat.
 However, do note that this meat does tend to be higher in minerals including iron, zinc, as well as folate.
 The one thing that you do want to do however is avoid turkey that has the skin still on it.
 The skin will be nearly all fat content without much nutritional value, so removing this is important if you want to keep health in mind.
 Likewise, avoid serving your turkey with gravy as well, which is another source fat that you don’t want.
-Instead, top it with some low sugar ketchup or if you must, a small spoonful of cranberries.

 Chicken is a common go-to for many of those seeking muscle mass gains and for good reason.
 It’s lean, it’s highly versatile, and it’s relatively cost effective as well.
 Chicken breast is one of the leanest meat varieties that you can buy so should be a staple in your overall diet program.
 Just like with turkey, you will want to lean towards consuming chicken breast over chicken thigh, which is higher in the dietary fat that you likely do not want to be taking in.

-So there you have a closer look at the top meat choices that you should be considering if your goal is to build lean muscle mass.
+So, there you have a closer look at the top meat choices that you should be considering if your goal is to build lean muscle mass.
 Remember that none of these meat options will be considered healthy if not prepared using lower calorie, lower fat cooking techniques, so be sure that you are taking how you make your meals into account.
 Most meat tastes great grilled and for keeping fat and calorie content down, it’s one of the best options.